 Whereas bruxism involves the acts of clenching the jaw or grinding teeth, temporomandibular joint (TMJ) disorder covers restricted mandibular movement as well as clicking and popping sounds during jaw movement.

-However, mouth guard is designed to treat TMJ disorders function differently.
-For one, they rigid acrylic materials are always used to make them.
+However, dental guards designed to treat TMJ disorders function differently.
+For one, their rigid acrylic materials are always used to make them.
 They also reposition the jaw and adjust the bite to alleviate discomfort.